pods-media/pods-1155/README.md

 # Zora Protocol

-This repository is a monorepo for the Zora Protocol
+This repository is a monorepo for the Pods fork of [Zora Protocol](https://github.com/ourzora/zora-protocol)

 In it you will find: